CalebHatch/CIT262Repo/README.md

 # Introduction

 Hello, everyone!
 My name is Caleb Hatch.
-I am a Computer IT major at BYU-Idaho.
+I'm majoring in Computer IT at BYU-Idaho.

 # Hobbies